wirespecter/Android-SMS-Interceptor/README.md

 Android-SMS-Interceptor
 =======================

-A hidden android SMS replicator
+A hidden android SMS interceptor that forwards every message.